Shepparton business says JobKeeper extension is ‘bloody terrific' - Shepparton News

 “It's bloody terrific and it's going to help businesses a lot.”

-For Shepparton Food Store co-owner Ingrid Thomas, the extension of the program has helped lift some of the mental strain associated with running her business.
+For Shepparton's Fryers Street Food Store co-owner Ingrid Thomas, the extension of the program has helped lift some of the mental strain associated with running her business.

 “It enables us to look at sustaining our business,” she said.